daniel-mirman/cFS_Apps/README.md

-The following applications use photo processing techniques to track stars craters in photos from spacecrafts.
+The following application uses photo processing techniques to track stars in photos from spacecrafts.

 Created By: Daniel Mirman & Brenda Noriega